Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models

 Larger model architectures typically outperform smaller models in both WISE and SICR.

-A key observation is that the WISE and SICR scores of the sparse retrieval model BM25 indicates that models relying solely on lexical matching, without any sensitivity to instruction-based retrieval or context-aware instructions, struggle to interpret and act on complex instructions.
-BM25’s inability to adapt underscores the limitations of traditional sparse retrieval methods for instruction-following tasks.
+The WISE and SICR scores of the sparse retrieval model BM25 indicate that models relying solely on lexical matching, without sensitivity to instruction-based retrieval or context-aware instructions, struggle to interpret and act on complex instructions.
+BM25’s inability to adapt underscores the limitations of traditional sparse retrieval for instruction-following tasks.

 In contrast, dense retrieval models show greater sensitivity to instructions, though their performance varies.
 For instance, BGE-Large-v1.5 and Instructor-XL demonstrate significant performance degradation under instructions, as reflected in their negative WISE scores.
 However, models like GritLM, E5-Mistral-ins and NV-Embed-v2 demonstrate greater adaptability.
 Notably, GritLM achieves the highest WISE and SICR score among the dense models, indicating that, benefiting from joint training on both encoding and generative tasks, GritLM is better equipped to handle complex instructions.
 In contrast, models primarily trained on task-specific instructions, such as BGE-Large-v1.5 and Instructor-XL, encounter difficulties when addressing a broader range of instructions.